Jakob Fugger: Beginnings of the mining and metal trade

 Jakob Fugger laid the foundation of his mining business in Salzburg.
 He provided loans to the independent silver mine owners in the Salzburg Slate Alps which had constant need for new capital.
-Instead of receiving the usual documents acknowledging debt he demanded "Kuxe", essentially becoming a shareholder in the mines, and through this forcing more and more mine operators in the area of Gastein and Schladming to sell their silver directly to the Fugger family instead of intermediary traders.
+Instead of receiving the usual documents acknowledging debt, he demanded "Kuxe", which essentially made him a shareholder in the mines.
+Through this he forced more and more mine operators in the area of Gastein and Schladming to sell their silver directly to the Fugger family instead of intermediary traders.

 Jakob Fugger was responsible for his family's business in Augsburg, Tyrol, Venice and Rome.
 Around 1485 the family also founded manufactories in Innsbruck (since 1510 in Hall, since 1539 in Schwaz).
 Through a small loan he there first came into contact with Archduke Sigismund, a member of the Habsburg family.
 The archduke had as the sole owner of the Tyrol property rights handed out permissions for mining operations to private investors which in return had to pay a share of their profits to Sigismund.
 Despite this income he was constantly short of money owing to a lavish lifestyle, several illegitimate children and his extensive construction projects.
 A responsibility to pay the amount of 100,000 guilders of war reparations to Venice was eventually financed by Jakob Fugger.
 In 1488 the total debt already amounted to more than 150,000 guilders.
 Notable was the form of payment: Instead of paying the Fürst directly the Fugger family paid the money to his creditors as well as providing the wages for the royal court and craftsmen.
+Fugger met an engineer by the name of Jan Thurzo, and they formed a powerful copper company in the neighbouring town of Banská Bystrica in 1495.
 In 1517 the Fugger family financed more than half of Tyrol's public budget.
 As a result, they were at times entitled to all the silver and copper out of Tyrol.